The iconic park celebrated its 150th birthday recently with plans to protect it for another 150 years.

 On a recent visit to Yellowstone National Park, I watched the red-furred baby bison flounder after its huge mother, the current carrying it a bit downstream before it managed to scramble up the far riverbank.
 Swim lesson accomplished.
 A wildlife viewing scope allowed me to gaze high above at an osprey keeping house, rearranging the sticks in her nest.
 Combine the phenomenal chances to see wildlife with crazy thermal features — steaming mud pots, stunning turquoise pools, jets of water spewing into the misty, sulfurous air — and you can understand why Yellowstone became our first national park.
-This year, the iconic park is celebrating its 150th birthday, and, according to visitor stats, is more popular than ever.
+In 2022, the iconic park celebrated its 150th birthday, and, according to visitor stats, is more popular than ever.
 Unfortunately, more people plus rising temperatures equals a threat to a park we all love.

 President Ulysses S. Grant signed the Yellowstone National Park Protection Act into law on March 1, 1872.
 Two decades later, in 1894, weather stations started collecting data in the Greater Yellowstone Ecosystem.
 This gives us one of the longest running records of temperature and rainfall in the US.
 That’s how we know that Yellowstone’s temperature has risen by 0.31°F/decade, consistent with global warming elsewhere.